TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

     - Move your cursor to the opposite edge of the lamella (DON'T CLICK).
     - Press Q to get the distance between the yellow cross and the position of your cursor.

 The distance will appear in the dialogue box.
-Here 106 pixels, **81 nm**.
+Here **106 pixels** or 81 nm.

 <a href="/imgs/20_ali1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/20_ali1.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-Once you have done that for all the tomograms, you can provide this file as an input for the AreTomo job in the Advanced options.
+Once you have done that for all the tomograms, you can provide this file as an input for the AreTomo job in the **Advanced options** ([example files here](/02-dataset-software-resources/#downloads)).

 <a href="/imgs/10_Aretomo3_Scipion.PNG" data-lightbox="image-gallery">
   <img src="/imgs/10_Aretomo3_Scipion.PNG" alt="Processing Workflow" style="width:60%;">